muratk5n/thirdwave/en/2022/02/h2-coal.md

 The study also assesses the following hydrogen production plants, all based on GE oxygen blown gasification and Selexol solvent scrubbing:

-* Plant with high net electricity co-production, including two 130MW e E class gas turbines
+* Plant with high net electricity co-production, including two 130MW.. gas turbines

-* Plant with intermediate net electricity co-production, including two 77MW e F class gas turbines
+* Plant with intermediate net electricity co-production, including two 77MW.. gas turbines

 * Plant with low electricity co-production, including a PSA off-gas fired boiler.
 All of these baseline plants have 90% CO2 capture...